Soneso/as-soroban-sdk/README.md

 - Meta Generation
 - Contract Spec Generation

-This SDK currently does not support:
+This SDK currently does **not** support:
 - User Defined Types
 - Testing

-As helping features for testing one can use logging to generate outputs during the execution of the contract in the sandbox (only sandbox - soroban-cli).
-The SDK also provided the possibility to publish events.
+As helping features for testing one can use **logging** to generate outputs during the execution of the contract in the sandbox (only sandbox - soroban-cli).
+The SDK also provided the possibility to **publish events**.

 ### Value Conversions